Little China (ideology): Japan

 After the Qing dynasty had replaced the Ming dynasty in China proper, Japanese scholars declared that the Qing dynasty did not have the legitimacy to represent the politico-cultural realm of "China" whilst simultaneously explicitly identifying Japan as "China".
 In Kai Hentai by Hayashi Gahō and Hayashi Hōkō, it was argued that Japan had replaced the Qing dynasty as the center of Chinese civilization.
 In Chūchō Jijitsu by Yamaga Sokō, "Chūchō" (中朝; used in a similar sense as "Middle Kingdom"), "Chūka" (中華) and "Chūgoku" (中國) were adopted as alternative names for Japan, while "Gaichō" (外朝; "outer dynasty") was used to refer to the Qing dynasty.

+During the reign of Tokugawa Ietsuna (r.
+1651–1680), cultural exchanges with the Qing dynasty began.
+Tokugawa Ietsuna and several subsequent shoguns held the Qing dynasty in high esteem, referring to Qing China as the "upper country" (上國).
+The Japanese government and public in the Edo period also held the Qing emperors Kangxi and Qianlong in high esteem, especially Kangxi Emperor, whom they regarded as a "sage of the upper country" (上國聖人), whereas the era of the Qianlong Emperor was praised as a "rare and glorious period" (希代盛事).
+They also respected and admired the Yongzheng Emperor, who they referred to as a "rare and benevolent ruler" (希世仁君).

 During the Meiji Restoration, the Emperor Meiji once issued an edict that referred to Japan as "Ka" (華):

 [There is a] need to urgently rectify the nominal relations between the monarch and the officials, to make clear the distinctions between Ka and the barbarians and between the inner and outer domains, so as to uphold the cardinal principles of all under Heaven.